Manfred-Hastmark/imgui-cmake/README.md

 =======================

 The actual [ImGui repository](https://github.com/ocornut/imgui) is referred as a submodule.
-The submodule tracks the master branch of the [ImGui repo](https://github.com/ocornut/imgui) which means it's still tied to a specific commit but it's easier to update.
+The submodule tracks the docking branch of the [ImGui repo](https://github.com/ocornut/imgui) which means it's still tied to a specific commit but it's easier to update.
 So you can always execute: